small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Candy floss and popcorn kids combo

 This works well as a smaller portion bundle with a fun name.
+It gives parents an easy yes because it feels like a complete treat option.

-Multi flavour candy floss with glow stick
+Multi-flavour candy floss with glow stick

-Perfect for evening events and festivals.
+This is perfect for evening events and festivals.
 The glow stick adds perceived value without slowing service.

 Party packs